 Resources for veterans on the campus

-The State of Michigan has developed much training for the staff of schools to support and increase their understandings for the veterans and their dependents.
+The State of Michigan has developed much training for the staff of schools to support and increase their understanding of the veterans and their dependents.
 The training have been designed especially to make the staff understand the topics that are related to the veterans and their military.

-The session for training are delivered in the form of webinars or live presentation on the campus.
-The veterans are also given the information about their career.
+The session for training is delivered in the form of webinars or live presentations on the campus.
+The veterans are also given information about their careers.
 The objective of the state is to make people understand the needs of veterans so that they feel comfortable.

 Education military veteran resources